 South Carolina fails to land federal money for low-income students to take Advanced Placement tests

-South Carolina was among a handful of states last week to be left out of a more than $21.5 million federal grant program that covers testing fees for low-income students, but it wasn’t because the state failed to apply for the money.
+South Carolina failed to win a piece of more than $21.5 million in federal grant money, but it wasn’t because the state failed to apply for the money.

-South Carolina submitted an application asking for funds to pay for International Baccalaureate tests rather than AP exams because it already provides schools money for AP tests and federal grants can’t supplant state money.
+It asked for funds to pay for International Baccalaureate tests rather than AP exams because: it already provides schools money for AP tests; and federal grants can’t supplant state money.
 Both exams help students earn college credit for high school courses.

 State education officials hadn’t received any information from the U.S. Department of Education on why its grant application wasn’t approved,

 Read more in tomorrow’s Post and Courier, and get the latest education news by following @Diette on Twitter or go to www.facebook.com/diettecourrege.